-I am so excited to share 50+ of my favorite pie crust and pie recipes with you!!
-This is the only guide you will EVER need to make any kind of gluten-free pie.
+I am so excited to share 50+ of my favorite gluten-free pie crust and pie recipes with you!!
+This is the only guide you will EVER need to make any gluten-free pie.
 These pies have that flaky, buttery, mouth-watering crust you love!

 This is the only resource you will need for perfect gluten-free pies!
-There are sweet pies, savory pies, and even fun creative ways to use pie crust covered.
+There are sweet, savory pies and even fun, creative ways to use pie crust covered.